 Acts of love >> Love is one of the fruits of the

-Spirit – Our love from God is not the kind of human
+Love from God is not human

 (127e) Thy kingdom come